chunkai-meng/ASP.Net-Core-Quality-Hats/QualityHat/README.md

 - Change Index View to show the item you need
 - Add Enable/Disable asp-action link to member view
 - Add relevant method in AdminApplicationUsersController.cs
+- Some Change

 ## Problems Summary:
 if see `The term 'add-migration' is not recognized as the name of a cmdlet` error.
 - close VS2015 or even restart computer. then open the project should work.
     - Or cmd to /Project Name/src/Project Name/
     - use `dotnet ef migrations add addAddressToUser -c ApplicationDbContext`